Proximity-Dev/XR-Hackathon---Proximity/README.md

 4. **Stop Movement**: Use your LEFT HAND to PRESS AND HOLD the button, say STOP*and RELEASE.
 5. **Avoid Obstacles!** Repeat prior steps until load arrives safely to it's destination.

 Our project features a combination of hand tracking and voice commands to create natural interactions for rigger training.
-This proof of concept has the potential to integrate additional levels, scenarios, cranes, multi hand signs and situational voice commands.
+This proof of concept represents the base for a complete simulator with additional levels, scenarios, cranes, multi hand signs and situational voice commands.